If your content development is an afterthought, you’re doing it wrong.

 venn-diagram

-The traffic value of posts that generates links and dominates the SERP is priceless.
+Content that generates links and dominates the SERP is incredibly valuable.

-Notably, creating both SEO and promotable pieces isn’t always the most advantageous or realistic strategy.
-Beginning with easy wins by targeting keywords with low search volume and low competition can help lay the groundwork for future content.
+That said, it’s not always possible or practical to create content that does both.
+Beginning with easy wins — keywords with low search volume and low competition — can be a good way to build momentum and help lay the groundwork for future content.

 Our Content Development Process